agCleo/GT-handbook/README.md

 The TRIPLE data model follows the main aspects of the FAIR principles and this handbook will help you to ensure that your content is Findable, Accessible, Interoperable, and Reusable.

 ### Aggregators
 GoTriple harvests metadata from major European aggregators and the TRIPLE data model is globally compliant with their own data models.
-Your content can therefore appear on GoTriple if it is already indexed by our current partner aggregators: DOAB, DOAJ and OpenAIRE.
+Your content can therefore appear on GoTriple if it is already indexed by our current partner aggregators: DOAB, DOAJ, Isidore and OpenAIRE.
 Furthermore, if the content provider doesn't have an OAI repository, GoTriple can ingest data dumps formatted according to the OpenAIRE guidelines.<br/>
 However, with respect to the TRIPLE data model, each aggregator may have additional requirements.
-We list below some information about these requirements for the main aggregators that are useful for the SSH research community.
+We list below some information about these requirements for the main aggregators that are useful for the SSH research community, including aggregators that are not harvested yet by GoTriple (BASE and Europeana).

 - [BASE](https://www.base-search.net/).